ModelEarth/community-data/process/python/bea/README.md

 - [2017 NAICS to 2017 BEA](https://github.com/USEPA/flowsa/blob/master/flowsa/data/NAICS_to_BEA_Crosswalk_2017.csv)
 - [Timeseries of NAICS codes for 2002, 2007, 2012, 2017](https://github.com/USEPA/flowsa/blob/master/flowsa/data/NAICS_Crosswalk_TimeSeries.csv)

 Titles might need to be pulled from separate files (2017 and 2022) using the XLSX files downloadable from the following census page.
-Click "downloadable files" at [census.gov/naics/?48967](https://www.census.gov/naics/?48967)
+Click "downloadable files" at [census.gov/naics/?48967](https://www.census.gov/naics/?48967) &nbsp;The 2017 and 2022 files can reside in [community-data/us](https://github.com/ModelEarth/community-data/tree/master/us).

 <!--
 TO DO: Locate crosswalk relating North American NAICS, European Union NACE codes, and any other trade crosswalks.
 -->

-TO DO: Generate folders quarterly with a GitHub Action - [Github&nbsp;Actions&nbsp;samples](https://model.earth/community/projects/#pipeline)
+TO DO: Generate files quarterly with a GitHub Action - [Github&nbsp;Actions&nbsp;samples](https://model.earth/community/projects/#pipeline)

 ## Usage